-Since 2005, the Boston Public Library has been committed to providing access to the rich cultural heritage of Massachusetts through digitization services and what has become popularly known as the Digital Commonwealth program.
-As a cornerstone of our Library for the Commonwealth services, Digital Commonwealth connects the public with historical materials from institutions across the state while offering Massachusetts cultural organizations free digitization, preservation, and access services.
+Since 2005, the Boston Public Library has been committed to providing access to the rich cultural heritage of Massachusetts through comprehensive digital services delivered through Digital Commonwealth.
+As a cornerstone of our Library for the Commonwealth programs, Statewide Digital services help Massachusetts cultural organizations preserve and share their historical materials while connecting the public with collections from institutions across the state.

 What is Digital Commonwealth?